dotnet/csharplang/proposals/records.md

 ### Copy and Clone members

-A record type contains two synthesized copying members:
+A record type contains two copying members:

-* A protected constructor taking a single argument of the record type.
+* A constructor taking a single argument of the record type.
+It is refered to as a "copy constructor".
-* A public parameterless virtual instance "clone" method with a compiler-reserved name
+* A synthesized public parameterless virtual instance "clone" method with a compiler-reserved name

+The purpose of the copy constructor is to copy the state from the parameter to the new instance being created.
+This constructor doesn't run any instance field/property initializers present in the record declaration.
+If the constructor is not explicitly declared, a protected constructor will be synthesized by the compiler.
+The first thing the constructor must do, is to call a copy constructor of the base, or a parameter-less object constructor if the record inherits from object.
+An error is reported if a user-defined copy constructor uses an implicit or explicit constructor initializer that doesn't fulfill this requirement.
-The protected constructor is referred to as the "copy constructor" and the synthesized body copies the values of all accessible instance fields in the input type to the corresponding fields of `this`.
+After a base copy constructor is invoked, a synthesized copy constructor copies values for all instance fields implicitly or explicitly declared within the record type.

 The "clone" method returns the result of a call to a constructor with the same signature as the copy constructor.
 The return type of the clone method is the containing type, unless a virtual